How to uninstall Node.js on a Mac

 • .node_repl_history

-Note that Node may have more or less support files depending on the software version you have.
+Note that the app may have more or less support files depending on the version you have.

-How to quickly uninstall apps from a Mac
+How to remove applications’ leftovers from a Mac

-That’s why we’re introducing App Cleaner & Uninstaller.
-It is software that helps you uninstall applications from your Mac completely and safely with a few clicks.
-Here’s how to uninstall Node using App Cleaner & Uninstaller:
+To easily find support files left after dragging apps into the Trash use App Cleaner & Uninstaller.
+It is a software that helps you uninstall applications from your Mac completely and safely with a few clicks, as well as find the leftovers of previously deleted apps:

 We recommend checking your system for unused software programs and useless service files left behind by removed apps so that you can free up space on your disk and optimize your Mac’s performance.

-Uninstalling Node.js from a Mac involves a different process than the steps for removing sandboxed applications.
-This article provided two ways to do this.
-We also want to remind you that you can use App Cleaner & Uninstaller to wholly and quickly uninstall 1,500+ apps on macOS.
-You can download a free trial using the button below.
+Uninstalling Node.js from a Mac involves a different process than the steps for removing sandboxed apps.
+This article provided a detailed guide to do this.
+If you still have questions, let us know in the comments section below.